This article originally appeared in Becker’s Orthopedic Review

 When it comes to orthopedic marketing and spine practice marketing, many efforts are defined as “marketing” and practices justify the use of these efforts so long as it seems to create more exposure for the practice.
 The prevailing thought being that more exposure will generate more patients.

 However, over the last several years the patient acquisition paradigm has changed substantially with many patients being far more digital and research based.
-To remain relevant and profitable, orthopedic and spine practices need to adapt to this new paradigm and transition financial and personnel resources away from the strategies that may have been effective a decade ago – but are far less effective in 2017.
+To remain relevant and profitable, orthopedic and spine practices need to adapt to this new paradigm and transition financial and personnel resources away from the strategies that may have been effective a decade ago – but are far less effective today.

 1. Physician Referral Marketing